Audio Production Schools and Colleges in the U.S.

 Associate Degree Programs

-An associate degree in audio production generally takes two years to complete.
+An associate degree in audio production generally takes two years.
 Degree fields include video and audio production technology as well as audio engineering.
-The curriculum typically blends theory and applied learning using professional audio production equipment.
-General education units are required; some programs are designed as transfer programs for students to continue their education at the bachelor's level.
-Coursework includes:
+The curriculum typically blends theory and applied learning using professional audio production equipment with some general education credits required as well.
+Some may be built as transfer programs for students to continue their education at the bachelor's level.
+Coursework consists of: